api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/api-integration.md

 In the OIS template, there are some fields that contain `{FILL_*}`.
 This means that the value added is independent from other fields.
 On the other hand, if two fields contain the same expression  (e.g., `{FILL_OPERATION_PARAMETER_1_NAME}`), you must use the same value in them, because they are referencing each other.

 OIS uses a simplified version of the [OpenAPI Specification (OAS)](https://github.com/OAI/OpenAPI-Specification).
 This means that if you have the OpenAPI/Swagger specifications of the API that you are going to integrate, you are about 80% done, because you can copy paste entire sections (but make sure that you make the necessary modifications to conform to the OIS format).
-Currently there is no tool that converts OAS to OIS automatically.
-If you would like to help build this, please join the conversation in [this issue](https://github.com/api3dao/airnode/issues/152).

 This guide will assume you do not have the OpenAPI specifications of the API that you will be integrating.